Jean Holthaus

 • Older Adult

-Jean Holthaus, LMSW, LISW, has been providing outpatient therapy services since 1995 when she earned her Masters of Social work degree from the University of Iowa and has worked for Pine Rest since 1997.
-She currently serves as manager of the Telehealth Clinic, Director of the EAP and is also a Pine Rest Outpatient Regional Director.
-She is trained in cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), interpersonal therapy, and narrative therapy.
-She is deeply invested in walking with individuals struggling to find meaning and purpose in the midst of the struggles of life.
-She is also passionate about providing educational services which equip individuals to proactively address mental health issues.
-Jean started her career as a teacher after earning her BA in Elementary Education from the University of Northern Iowa in 1985.
-She was an elementary and junior high teacher for 10 years prior to beginning her career as a therapist.
+Jean has provided outpatient therapy services since 1995 when she earned her Master of Social Work degree from the University of Iowa.
+She has worked for Pine Rest since 1997.
+She currently serves as manager of the Telehealth Clinic, director of the Employee Assistance Program and is also a Pine Rest outpatient regional director.
+Jean earned a BA in elementary education from the University of Northern Iowa in 1985 and was an elementary and junior high teacher for 10 years prior to beginning her career as a therapist.
+She also worked as a dialysis social worker in a hospital setting.

-Jean participates with Faith Community Outreach, an initiative within Pine Rest that seeks to connect area clergy, churches, and ministries to services from Pine Rest as well as develop new services specifically designed to benefit the faith community.
+Jean participates with Faith Community Outreach, an initiative within Pine Rest that seeks to connect area clergy, churches and ministries to services from Pine Rest as well as develop new services specifically designed to benefit the faith community.

 Jean Holthaus participates in the Diversity Collective.